ALL YOU NEED TO KNOW ABOUT AIRLINE DRUG TESTING

 Under Section 120 of the Federal Aviation Regulations, employers shall conduct drug testing in accordance with the DOT’s “Procedures for Transportation Workplace Drug Testing Programs” as follows:

-No employer may hire any person for a safety-sensitive function or transfer any person from a non-safety sensitive function to a safety-sensitive function without having first conducted a pre-employment drug test and having received a negative result for the same.
+No employer may hire any person for a safety-sensitive function or transfer any person from a non-safety sensitive function to a safety-sensitive function without having first conducted a pre-employment drug test and have received a negative result for the same.
 This rule applies to transfers if more than 180 days have elapsed from the time of the original hiring/pre-employment drug test.

 The substances to be tested for are: